How to Overcome Lack of Writing Motivation

 Nurturing yourself and your creativity during a writing break will strengthen you and prep you for your return to your WIP.

-When you pivot out of your writing slump and return to your story, you may discover that the slump occurred because of serious issues with the story itself.
+When you overcome your lack of writing motivation and return to your story, you may discover that the slump occurred because of serious issues with the story itself.
 This can be discouraging, but there are resources you can lean on to help you fix these problems.

 The most important point here is that you don't burden yourself with guilt or self-doubt or negative self-talk.
 It's nearly impossible to fix your story if you're feeling crummy about yourself.
 It's also nearly impossible to enjoy the craft of writing if you're feeling crummy about yourself.